 A brand mark is defined by the Business Dictionary as the element of a brand that will give an emotional cue to the customers.
-The can refer to the above-mentioned elements such as the typeface, colour, design, picture or symbol.
+They can refer to the above-mentioned elements such as the typeface, color, design, picture, or symbol.

-These instil emotions to the customers by giving out positive vibes, like the brand of Amazon does.
+These instill emotions in the customers by giving out positive vibes as the brand Amazon does.
 It tells the customers of the shopping site they appreciate their customers.
-It also means symbolises A-Z product availability of Amazon and the smile they intend to spread in the world.
+It also means symbolizes the A-Z product availability of Amazon and the smile they intend to spread in the world.
 No wonder the Amazon brand mark surpassed the logo in popularity.

 A logo is the face of the company.
-You see it every day and associate it with the particular brand.
+You see it every day and associate it with a particular brand.
 It is an identification mark.
-But when you see a brand mark, it reminds you of the particular characteristics and flavour of the brand rather than just the name.
+But when you see a brand mark, it reminds you of the particular characteristics and flavor of the brand rather than just the name.